habanerohq/super_resources/README.md

    		# knock yourself out
    	end

-You don't even need to worry about calling `build_resource` explicitly.
-The first time you call `resource`, if SuperResourcess can't find a way to find a resource it will call `build_resource` as a last resort.

 ### Defining Actions

 Just do it.
 Declare them in your controller and match them in routes.
 All the SuperResources helpers are still available to you.